Panoramic view of Penang George Town

 Is Penang safe for foreigners?

-What is the best time to move?
+When is the best time to move here?

 Can you live in Penang without speaking Malay?